fuinorg/lubuntu-developer-vm/README.md

 Checkout this repository or download and unzip the content to your hard disk.
 You can easily adjust all shell scripts and settings to your needs.

-CAUTION: If you want to create a Virtual Box **and** a VMware image, you need to create two different directories with the content of this repository.
-There is currently a limitation of Vagrant that does not allow to do this with the same configuration.

 ## Manual build
 Execute the following commands in the root directory (where the 'Vagrantfile' is located).